soiadmahedi/SUic-Player/README.md

 ## 🎬 About the App

-**SUic Player** is a versatile and powerful media player for Android (6.0+) and Android TV.
+**SUic Player** is a versatile and powerful media player for Android Phone and Android TV.
 Built on the modern **Media3 (formerly ExoPlayer)** library, it's designed for high-performance, high-fidelity playback of your entire media library.

 It leverages the **Media3 FFmpeg extension** to support a vast range of audio formats, including special codecs like **AC3, E-AC3, DTS, DTS-HD, and TrueHD**.
 SUic Player was also created to solve a common problem: it **properly syncs audio with video** when using Bluetooth earphones or speakers.